canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 - [x] Developed a simple Flask app with a scikit learn model embedded.
 - [x] Created a Docker container in AWS for the Flask app.
 - [x] Pushed the container to DockerHub.
-- [x] Pulled the saem container to GCP, where it successfully ran.
+- [x] Pulled the same container to GCP, where it successfully ran.